psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 >
 > Oswestry.
 Askew Roberts.

+Over in the *Weekly Mail*, where the editor had promissed to keep readers appraised of activities in the Red Dragon, we have the following remark picking on on Askew Robort's article in the edition of [May 5th, 1883](https://newspapers.library.wales/view/3372638/3372642/77/), p4

+> THE RED DRAGON [1] In fulfilment of the promise we gave last week to notice at greater length the contents of the number of the National Magazine of Wales, ...
+>
+> The Sin Eater is a capital little paper by Mr. Askew Roberts, Oswestry, in which the personage in question, much though he has been exercising the minds of English writers, is shown after all to be a myth.
+>
+> [1] *The Red Dragon*, the National Magazine of Wales.
+Edited by Charles Wilkins.
+Cardiff: Daniel Ower and Company.
+London: Kent and Company, Paternoster-row.

-We will pick up the tale again in the next chapter by reviewing these three new additions to the published canon regarding the sin-eater: the discussion in the *Shrewsbury Journal* and Wirt Sykes' *British Goblins*, and later, by Paxton Hood's work on Christmas Evans.
+We will pick up the tale again in the next chapter by reviewing these three new additions to the published canon regarding the sin-eater referenced by Askew Roberts: the discussion in the *Shrewsbury Journal* and Wirt Sykes' *British Goblins*, and later, by Paxton Hood's work on Christmas Evans.

 But first, a slight aside..